 hello, my name is ethar hamid (she/her).
 I’m a beginning writer/illustrator located in Sterling, Virginia.
 I graduated from my undergraduate program in 2021 with a degree in liberal studies (i.e., liberal arts and sciences–multidisciplinary studies/general studies).
 I’m originally from Sudan, where I was born.
 I immigrated to the States with my family when I was about five years old, back in 1999.
 But we’ve also moved around a lot; and so we’ve lived in the United Arab Emirates (where I’d spent middle school); and Qatar (where I’d lived from ages 23–27). | My favorite colors are yellow and orange.
 I’m currently diagnosed with chronic paranoid schizophrenia, although I had a former diagnosis of schizoaffective disorder when I was younger.
 I see a nice psychiatrist here in NoVA/northern Virginia, for treatment and medication management.

-Most of my past jobs/volunteer activities were education-related.
-I worked at an academic assistance/academic enrichment company for a little while, when I was 21, grading papers and occasionally helping with homework.
+I had worked at an academic assistance/academic enrichment company for a little while, when I was 21, grading papers and occasionally helping with homework.
 And I also worked at a special-needs center for young people with neurodevelopmental conditions for a little while, when I was 29.
 I almost completed my training session to become a behavior technician, while at the center.
 But I resigned after a couple of weeks, just because I was kinda confused and unsure of myself at that time. ): And I was also a behavior technician with another company for one month, doing in-home visits.
-And I was an academic tutor and volunteer ESL teacher.
-I think all of these experiences were education-related/social-service related.

 https://findingapeacefulplace.wordpress.com/2025/05/01/essay-c/